daronphang/programming-resources/networking/protocols/transfer/HTTPS.md

 7. **Client is ready**: Client sends a "finished" message that is encrypted with a session key
 8. **Server is ready**: Server sends a "finished" message encrypted with a session key
 9. **Secure symmetric encryption achieved**: The handshake is completed, and subsequent communication uses the session keys

-## HTTPS

-Hyper Text Transfer Protocol secure.
-Appears in URL when a website is secured by an SSL/TLS certificate.

 ## Protocol versions